jhobbs/mathnotes/ode/chapter 02 - special types of first order equations/lesson 07 - first order differential equation with homogenous coefficients.md

+# First Order Differential Equation with Homogenous Coefficients

-# Definition of a Homogenous Function
+## Definition of a Homogenous Function

 *Note (jhobbs): Homogenous functions are not specific to differential equations.
 They have an algebraic definition that can apply to any functions, but it is the first place I've encountered them.*